whitepawn07/calendar/README.md

  eventdb
 ```
 ## Installation
-    just import the attached database or create database using eventdb as the name then
+    just import the attached database or create database using eventdb as the name
-    run php artisan migrate

 ```bash
 php artisan passport:install